 Once the sample is at temperature, with the choppers phased, we will be ready to define the measurements to be performed through the night.
 We shall define a "sequence" consisting of several "runs" plus at least one change of sample temperature.
 We shall also define the individual runs.
-(Each run comprises a set of "cycles"; at the end of each cycle the data is backed up to the disk).
-We shall then start the overnight sequence of measurements.
-Next day we shall stop the measurements and start the data reduction.
+Each run is divided into a set of "cycles".
+At the end of each cycle the temperature is recorded and the data are backed up to the disk.
+Having defined the runs we shall start the overnight sequence of measurements.
+Next day we shall stop the measurements and start into the data reduction.

 In the experimental runs we shall collect intensity histograms I{ij} for the protonated version of the sample at at least two temperatures.
-Using previously acquired intensity histograms for the deuterated sample, for a vanadium metal sample and for a "dark count" run with the beam shutter closed, we shall reduce the data to obtain the double differential scattering cross section $[d^2\sigma/d\Omega d\omega]$ and the scattering function $S(Q, \omega)$.
+Using previously acquired intensity histograms for the deuterated sample, for a vanadium sample and for a "dark count" run with the beam shutter closed, we shall reduce the data to obtain the double differential scattering cross section $[d^2\sigma/d\Omega d\omega]$ and the scattering function $S(Q,\omega)$.